enspyrco/astro_locator/README.md

 # locator_for_perception

-*A simple service locator used in astro packages.*
+*A simple service locator used in perception packages.*

 ## Features